Q: What is the objective of the search committee?

 Q: How often does the search committee meet?

-A: The search committee first met in May.
-We met monthly as a full committee through October.
-After the Rabbinical Assembly (R.A.) application was submitted to the R.A. and posted in October, the full committee began meeting every two weeks.
+A: The search committee started meeting regularly at the end of September 2019.
+The whole committee meets every two weeks.
 There are several subcommittees that meet more often.
-In addition to meeting every other week, the search committee has also scheduled special meetings for Skype interviews with applicants.
+In addition to meeting every other week, the search committee will schedule special meetings for Skype interviews with applicants once they are submitted.

 Q: When did you post the R.A. application?

 A: The R.A. application is a series of questions that include topics like congregation’s values, qualities we are seeking in a rabbi, areas of opportunity, demographics, and leadership structure.
 The R.A. application is posted to the R.A. website and serves as the job posting for the position.

 A: On the R.A. website, which only members of the R.A. can access.

 Q: Where can I see a copy of the R.A. application?

 A: We are very proud of our application because of what it says about our community!
 Soon, you will be able to see a copy on the transition bulletin board in the shul lobby and on our website.

 Q: How many applications does a shul of our size receive on average?

 A: We have several and create new ones as needed.
 To date we have had subcommittees for the R.A. application, pool development, communication, and process.